aerogear/datasync-starter/.openshift/README.md

 2. Provide MongoDB connection details
 3. Wait for the pods to start

-# Deploying the Showcase Server with AMQ
+# Deploying Server with AMQ

 Prerequisites

 * AMQ Online is installed in the cluster

-This section describes how to deploy the showcase in an OpenShift cluster from the supplied `amq.yml` template file.
+This section describes how to deploy the application in an OpenShift cluster by using the supplied `amq.yml` template file.
-* Add template to your openshift instance: `oc create -f amq.yml`
-* The form is already prefilled with all of the necessary values.
+* The template is already prefilled with all of the necessary values that can be inspected
 * The only field you might want to change is `AMQ Messaging User Password`.
   * The default value is `Password1` in base64 encoding
   * The value *must* be base64 encoded
   * A custom value can be created in the terminal using `$ echo <password> | base64`
-* When the create button is clicked, a warning message may be displayed
+* Execute template on your openshift instance by `oc process -f amq.yml | oc create -f -`

 > This will create resources that may have security or project behavior implications.
 Make sure you understand what they do before creating them.
 The resources being created are: address space, address, messaging user

 The hostname for the AMQ Online Broker is only made available after the resources from the the template have been provisioned.
-One more step is needed to supply `MQTT_HOST` environment variable to running server.
+One more step is needed to supply extra environment variables to running server.

 * From the terminal, ensure you have the correct namespace selected.